asmeurer/blog/posts/doing-math-with-python-by-amit-saha-book-review.md

 You can purchase this book from the
-[No Starch Press](https://www.nostarch.com/doingmathwithpython) website, both as a print book an an ebook.
+[No Starch Press](https://www.nostarch.com/doingmathwithpython) website, both as a print book or an ebook.
 The website also includes a sample chapter ([chapter 1](https://www.nostarch.com/download/Doing%20Math%20with%20Python_sample_Chapter1.pdf)), code samples from the book, and exercise solutions.